tervio/hamiltonian-win-cycles/README.md

 A Hamiltonian win cycle is a closed loop that includes exactly one win by all teams in a league: A beat B beat C ...
 Z beat A.

 All the code is in the nb-file.
-It is very simple, the key functions are [FindHamiltonianCycle](https://reference.wolfram.com/language/ref/FindHamiltonianCycle.html) and [Graph](https://reference.wolfram.com/language/ref/Graph.html).
+It is very simple, based on built-in functions
+[FindHamiltonianCycle](https://reference.wolfram.com/language/ref/FindHamiltonianCycle.html)
+and
+[Graph](https://reference.wolfram.com/language/ref/Graph.html).